mobile app bar

 What does Flow-vis do for aerodynamics?

-To put things simply, the Flow-vis helps the teams keep track of the aerodynamic of the car.
+To put things simply, the Flow-vis helps the teams keep track of the aerodynamics of the car.
 Right before going out on the track, they are sprayed on the car.
 Because F1 cars move at different speeds, and move in different directions all over the circuit, the paint moves.

 These movements result in patterns on the car’s chassis, which the engineers then investigate.
-Upon investigation, the air-flow is understood in a much better way.
+Upon investigation, the airflow is understood in a much better way.
 Imbalance through the corners, drag in a straight line and other aspects are noted.

 In simple terms, the flow-vis is like a wind tunnel for the aerodynamicists.
 The only difference is that it is out on track and the wind is not being artificially created.
 The engineers even compare their findings from the wind tunnel to the data gathered through flow-vis.